 Defendants were represented by Eric Yollick and Travis Owens of the Yollick Law Firm, Levi Benton of Benton and Massey in Houston, and former Texas Supreme Court Justice, Scott A. Brister of Andrews Kurth.

-For more than forty years, Provost Umphrey's mission has remained to seek justice for those suffering from a personal injury, wrongful death or other legal wrong across Texas and nationwide through their lawyers in Beaumont and Houston, Little Rock, Arkansas and Nashville, Tennessee.
+For more than forty years, Provost Umphrey's mission has remained to seek justice for those suffering from a personal injury, wrongful death or other legal wrong across Texas and nationwide through their lawyers in Beaumont and Houston, Arkansas and Nashville, Tennessee.